matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 have to just know that.
 It is not in the source code.

 And it is a big problem.
-I think the lack of garbage collection really impeded C++ in one of its design objectives, which is: it is supposed to be a library language.
+I think the lack of garbage collection really impeded C++ in one of its design objectives, which is: it was supposed to be a library language.
 All the original design stuff and any time you heard Stroustrup talk about it, it is like, "C++ is going to be a library language".
 But it only ever ended up being a